g105b/test-deploy-thing/README.md

 # test-deploy-thing

-This is the FOURTH edit, made to the new branch.
+This is edit 5, made on new-branch.